sevvandi/SKSite/content/joinus/index.md

-Alternatively you're interested in working with me on any of these research areas, get in touch.
+In addition to this exciting project (I think it is exciting), I also work on other topics.
+If you're interested in working with me on any of these research areas, get in touch.

 ## Detecting interesting events from sensor data
 ![half-size image](NASA.jpg)